August 10, 2025

 7. Scrintal - The Research-Focused Canvas

-Infinite canvas designed specifically for researchers and knowledge workers.
+Scrintal is an infinite canvas tool designed specifically for researchers, students, and knowledge workers.
 Scrintal gets the academic crowd.
 It's built for connecting ideas, taking research notes, and building knowledge networks.

 The linking system is powerful, but it's really designed for individual research rather than team collaboration.